Beder Meye Josna: Reception

-It was the highest grossing Bangladeshi film by earning approximately gross till 2023, which was surpassed by Priyotoma in 2023.
-It was ranked fifth among the top 10 Bangladeshi films in an audience poll a survey by the British Film Institute.
+It was the highest-grossing Bangladeshi film by earning approximately gross till 2023, which was surpassed by Priyotoma in 2023.
+It was ranked fifth among the top 10 Bangladeshi films in an audience poll by the British Film Institute.

 Remake

-The film was remade in West Bengal in 1991 with the same name, which feature Chiranjeet Chakraborty and Anju Ghosh reprise her role.
+The film was remade in West Bengal in 1991 with the same name, which features Chiranjeet Chakraborty and Anju Ghosh reprising her role.
 In 2019, Bongo BD bought the rights from Anandamela Cholocchitro for another remake of the film, which was later cancelled.

 Cancelled sequel

 In 2018, producer Nader Khan of Rajesh Film proposed a sequel to the film on the day of the reception ceremony for Anju Ghosh at Bangladesh Film Development Corporation named Josna Keno Bonobase.
 However, this was later cancelled.